 Breastfeeding will colonize your baby’s gut with the normal flora from the home environment, as you carry this bacteria on your skin.
 This strengthens their immune system!

 Breast milk is anti-inflammatory and provides immunologic benefits through the passing of antibodies.
 Because of this I wanted to have breastmilk available to my son through the cold and flu season.
-He was born in May so I knew that would put me breastfeeding at the very minimum for 10 months anyways!
+He was born in May so I knew that would put me breastfeeding at the very minimum for 10 months anyway!

 If your baby is born during the winter months and you are contemplating breastfeeding for a year, you might even consider stretching it out through 2 winters to really give your child’s immune system a leg up!